 BNL is located in the heart of the Central Pine Barrens.
 The Central Pine Barrens Region of Long Island represents one of only three known Atlantic coastal pine barrens ecosystems in the world.
 Approximately 3,445 acres of the BNL consists of pine barrens habitat.
-This acreage has been adjusted to reflect the clearing of approximately 165 acres of pine barrens for the placement of solar panels for the Long Island Solar Farm Project.
 The pine barrens consist primarily of communities of pitch pine (Pinus rigida) and oak species (Quercus coccinea, Q. rubra, Q. alba, Q. velutina) with an understory of scrub oak (Q. ilicifolia) and a variety of ericaceous (heath) shrubs like black huckleberry (Gaylussacia baccata), blueberry species (Vaccinium spp.), bearberry (Arctostaphylos uva-ursi), and wintergreen (Gaultheria procumbens) (USFWS 1997).
 Other common species include bracken fern (Pteridium aquilinum), little bluestem (Schizachyrium scoparium), and Pennsylvania sedge (Carex pensylvanica).

 Based on data collected for the creation of a map of vegetation assemblages on site there are three main forest types at BNL (Figure 3).
 These are pitch pine/white oak (Q. alba) forest consisting of approximately 1,200 acres, scarlet oak (Q. coccinea)-heath forest consisting of approximately 1,000 acres, and pitch pine/mixed oak-heath forest consisting of a little over 900 acres.
 In 1934, the Civilian Conservation Corps (CCC) established the Upton National Forest and several CCC camps began planting trees on the former Army site.
 This is the origination of the white pine (Pinus strobus) forest on site that currently covers over 440 acres and is considered a cultural resource as well as a natural one that must be managed.
-These acreage values have also been adjusted to reflect the habitat lost to the Long Island Solar Farm project.